UNITED STATES

 Recent Accounting Pronouncements

-The Company has reviewed recent accounting pronouncements and concluded that they are either not applicable to the Company or that there was no material impact or no material impact is expected in the consolidated financial statements as a result of future adoption.
+The Company has reviewed recent accounting pronouncements and concluded that they are either not applicable to the Company or that there was no material impact or no material impact is expected in these unaudited condensed consolidated financial statements as a result of future adoption.

 In November 2023, the Financial Accounting Standards Board (“FASB”) issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which enhances reportable segment disclosure requirements primarily through expanded disclosures around significant segment expenses.
 The amendments are effective for fiscal years beginning after December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024.
 The amendments should be applied retrospectively to all prior periods presented in the financial statements.
 The Company has early adopted this accounting pronouncement.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which requires disclosure of specific categories meeting a quantitative threshold within the income tax rate reconciliation, as well as disaggregation of income taxes paid by jurisdiction.
 This ASU, which can be applied either prospectively or retrospectively, is effective for annual periods beginning after December 15, 2024, with early adoption permitted.
-The Company is currently evaluating the impact of the ASU and expects to include updated income tax disclosures.
+The Company is currently evaluating the impact of this ASU and expects to include updated income tax disclosures in its fiscal year 2026.

 3. | INVENTORIES |